 When you are considering solar energy for your home or business, it might feel like solar has a language of its own – one in which you have to become fluent to understand your options.
-While there are certainly more than a few key terms to master, you can navigate your solar project easily with the right guide.
+While there are certainly more than a few key terms to master (see our glossary of alternative energy terms), you can navigate your solar project easily with the right guide.

 As part of our library of solar energy resources and education, we’ve put together a handy guide that breaks down one of the most popular types of solar panel systems in the U.S., covering the components of grid-tied solar systems.